Wilky2/KubernetesSubmissions/ping-pong-app/README.md

 ## Endpoint

-/status : Endpoint to request the current status (timestamp and the random string)
+/pingpong : Endpoint to request for the "pong 0" response